fmarino-ipzs/eid-it-wallet-docs/docs/en/trust.rst

 OpenID Federation and X.509 based PKI share several things in common, as listed below:

-- **Hierarchical Approach**: both utilize a hierarchical trust model with a single, overarching trusted third party, known as the Trust Anchor, which is trusted above all others.
+- **Hierarchical Approach**: both utilize a hierarchical Trust Model with a single, overarching trusted third party, known as the Trust Anchor, which is trusted above all others.
 - **Decentralization with Multiple Trust Anchors and Intermediates**: despite a unique hierarchical model, the possibility of having multiple Trust Anchors and Intermediates, below one or more Trust Anchors, introduces a level of decentralization.
 - **Custom Extensions**: both systems allow for custom extensions to meet specific requirements or to enhance functionality.
-X.509 Certificates support custom extensions, OpenID Federation allows definition of custom protocol specific metadata, Trust Marks and policies using a policy language.
+X.509 Certificates support custom extensions, OpenID Federation allows definition of custom protocol specific metadata, Trust Marks and policies using a Policy Language.
 - **Trust/Certificate Chain**: they rely on a chained proof of trust, where trust is passed down from the root authority (Trust Anchor) through Intermediaries to the end entity (Leaf).
 - **Constraints in the Chain**: constraints can be applied within the Trust Chain regarding critical aspects such as the delegation of trust, the number of intermediaries, and the domains involved.
 - **Public Key Distribution**: Both systems involve the distribution of the public key of the Trust Anchor to ensure entities can verify the trust chain.